 The above outline is provided for information purposes only and does not constitute advice or a recommendation

-from The Spectrum IFA Group to take any particular action on the subject of the investment of financial assets
+from The Spectrum IFA Group to take any particular action on the subject of pensions, investment of financial assets

 or on the mitigation of taxes.